dret/GettingDigitalToWork/course-2023/proposal.md

 -- HTTP, HTTP/REST, GraphQL, Messages, Events, ...
 - API Description Languages

+After having a short round of introductions (name, occupation, goals for this training), we start with laying out our motivations in this training: Why are APIs important and what are our goals for this training (laying foundations for API developers).
+Next are the foundations: First, we need to define our concepts: What is an API, what is an API client, what an API provider, what are operations, what are messages?
+We also discuss the differences between syncronous and async (incl event) APIs.
+After we have clarified these technology-agnostic concepts, we will have a look at what technologies (HTTP, HTTP/REST, GraphQL, MQTT, SOAP, Kafka, ...) are avaiable today and in the past.
+In the last part we move over to API descriptions.
+Why are interfaces/contracts important and what options are there to document an API?

 #### REST (EW)

 - RESTful APIs: HTTP as an Application Protocol